 That's our ongoing Independence Day wish for you.

 Oh, and if you made it this far, you should probably go ride your bike.
 This isn't to lighten the issue or detract from it, but to remind everyone that taking care of all aspects of your being is important.
 It's also important not to politicize the bicycle, even though bicycle riders generally hold political beliefs.
 Attributing politics to a thing is treacherous.
-Things don't have politics, people do.
-The NRA exists as a means to politicize the gun, and I don't want to make the mistake of doing so with the bicycle.
+Things don't have politics; people do.
+The NRA exists as a means to politicize the gun, and we should not do so with the bicycle.
 Attempts to fetishize the object draw attention away from an actual issue, encouraging people to reach an easy, if illogical and weak, conclusion.
 I want to be clear: the bicycle is not a political tool, object, or device.
 It can be used to political ends, but that's up to the user, not the thing.